Who's best for fibre broadband?

 Virgin Media, who have been providing fibre optic broadband since they took over NTL Telewest in March 2006, don't have to share their network.

-BT have always shared their fibre network with their competitors - although in October 2010 Ofcom published regulatory guidelines that would stop them ever going back on that commitment.
+BT have always shared their fibre network with their competitors - and in October 2010 Ofcom published regulatory guidelines that would stop them ever going back on that commitment.